mabel-chang/Horizen-View/README.md

 ## Author
 Mabel Chang

-Developed as the final project for INST377: Dynamic Web Applications at the University of Maryland: College Park (S23)
+Developed as the final project for INST377: Dynamic Web Applications at the University of Maryland: College Park (S23), instructed by Professor Alex Leitch